-The Practicum course requirements are:
+The PH Practicum course requirements are:

-- Placement in a local, state, federal, or international agency or organization that addresses significant public health problems, with support from a designated Field Supervisor - Departmental Faculty Practice Representative (DFPR) approval of practicum - Approved Learning Contract signed by Field Supervisor and DFPR (due 2 weeks after the practicum start date for local placements, due on or before start date for international placements, or those less than 1 month in duration) - Completion of the Midpoint Review (online, via the PracticeWeb) - Submission of the practicum Abstract http://sphweb.bumc.bu.edu/practicum/abstract - Completion of the minimum practicum work hours (see chart on page 3) and activities as determined in the learning contract/midpoint review - Practicum Finale: - 1.
-Poster Presentation presentation and submission of poster at practicum finale event - 2.
-Departmental Integration Seminar held prior to the poster session - Two-part evaluation: - 1.
-Field Supervisor Evaluation of Practicum Student (online, via the PracticeWeb) - 2.
-Student Evaluation of Practicum (online, via the PracticeWeb) - Participation in two (2) professional development skill-based learning experiences.
+- Placement in a local, state, federal, or international agency or organization that addresses significant public health problems with a designated Field Supervisor - Departmental Faculty Practice Representative (DFPR) approval - Approved Learning Contract signed by Field Supervisor and DFPR (due 2 weeks after the practicum start date for local placements, due on or before start date for international placements, or those less than 1 month in duration) - Completion of the Midpoint Review - Submission of the practicum Abstract http://sph.bu.edu/practicum/abstract - Completion of the minimum practicum work hours (see chart on p.
+2) and activities as determined in the learning contract/midpoint review - Practicum Finale: - 1.
+Poster Presentation presentation and submission of poster at practicum finale - 2.
+Departmental Integration Seminar held following the poster session - Two-part evaluation: - 1.
+Field Supervisor Evaluation of Practicum Student - 2.
+Student Evaluation of Practicum - Participation in 2 professional development skill-based learning experiences for students matriculating in Fall 2009 and after.
+This is also required of all students registered for either a 1 or 3 credit PH975 practicum course.